 The San Francisco Greek Film Festival introduced the Astron Award in 2012 to honor and encourage achievements in Greek film-making and to enhance the movie experience of the film festival’s moviegoers.
 Inspired by the ancient Greek word “astir” which means scattered or spread in the sky, astron carries more than its celestial meaning of star.
 It is used to describe an individual distinguished for his/her talent, abilities, and personality in the field of arts, politics and professional arenas.
 Our audience votes for the best movie in the feature length films and shorts categories.

 Eligible films for the San Francisco Greek Film Festival include works by Greek/Cypriot filmmakers and filmmakers of Greek/Cypriot descent worldwide; films about Greece; Greek and Cypriot productions or co-productions; films by Greek/Cypriot directors, writers, and producers; and films by actors in starring roles, co-directors, co-writers and co-producers are also eligible.
+Films open for public viewing in YouTube or Vimeo will not be considered.

 All non-English films must have English sub-titles.